 Watching Louis walk out those penitentiary gates was a fucking trip.
-If it wasn’t for those gleaming blue eyes beaming back at me, I swear I wouldn’t have even known it was him.
+If it wasn’t for those gleaming blue eyes beaming back at me, I swear, I wouldn’t have even known it was him.
 He was practically unrecognizable.
 Maybe it was the lack of smile that did it.
-Though he had been gone for fourteen years, I still remembered that famous Louis smile between his chubby, blushed cheeks.
+Though he had been gone for fourteen years, I still remembered that famous Louis smile between his chubby, red cheeks.
 But that was all gone now; the smile, the cheeks—all of it.
 He had become a man in that place.
-Those blue eyes remained fixed on me as he slowly cruised towards my red civic.
+Those piercing blue eyes remained fixed on me as he slowly cruised towards my red civic.
 His stare was cold, calm, and, I have to say…a little fucking frightening.

 When Louis went away all those years ago, it was the biggest news our small town had ever seen.
 I don’t think I had ever seen a reporter in Streetsville in my entire life before that day.
 But when Louis stabbed Joey, it brought out all of those media types.
-The reporters came with their vans and fat camera men, which brought out the nosy old neighbors, and before you knew it, the whole fucking town was on their front porches gossiping about the stabbing.
+The reporters came with their vans and fat cameramen, which brought out the nosy old neighbors, and before you knew it, the whole fucking town was on their front porches, gossiping about the stabbing.
 I wasn’t there to see it, though I wish I was.
 Maybe I could have done something to stop it.
 But I was at a park on the other side of town with my hand up Stacey Webster’s shirt.
 How the fuck was I supposed to know?